schu4276/3601-lab2_client-server/LABTASKS.md

 If you're ever confused about what you need to do for a given task, ask.

+Before completing these lab tasks, make sure you have read through README.md and have created the run configuration and set up your repository with TravisCI.

 ## Exploring the project

 Look over the directory structure of the project before you start